lemenkov/pspp/rust/doc/src/commands/combining.md

   a matching case in the primary data file, or it adds a new case if no matching case can be found.

-These commands share the majority of their syntax, described below, followed by an individual section for each command that describes its specific syntax and semantics.
+These commands share the majority of their syntax, described below.
+Each command's documentation explains its additional syntax.

 ## Common Syntax